|

 the bottom.

-Use the mobile's back button to go back to the Editing screen to edit the default prompt to something more useful.
+Use the back arrow to go back to the Editing screen to edit the default prompt to something more useful.

 Click on Edit Prompt to open the Editing Prompt screen.
 The prompt is the text displayed to the user at the bottom of the scrollable list of menu buttons.
 In the Editing Prompt screen, a preview of the prompt is shown at the bottom of the screen.